actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 We should note that contour plots are esentially horizontal slices of the perspective plots.

 One might ask whether it is possible to plot all dimensions of a multivariate probability function.
-Unfortunately, are only allowed to graph at best a 3-dimensional plot in R. It also logical that a larger dimensional graph would not be handy either as it would be hard to interpret.
-Thus if one is presented with a tri-variate distribution (three random variables) or further, then one only has the capability to plot different bivariate combinations of the trivariate (or multivariate) distribution.
-Nevertheless, this will be still be useful to us.
-Through pairwise plots of the three (or multiple) variables, we can potentially identify dependencies of these variables while marginalising the others.
+Unfortunately, a larger dimensional graph (say n+1 dimensions) would not be handy as it would be hard to interpret.
+Thus, most people use at most 3 dimensional graphs to illustrate relatonships of bivariates.
+If one is presented with a tri-variate distribution (three random variables) or further, then it is best to plot different bivariate combinations of the trivariate (or multivariate) distribution.
+This is still useful to us as pairwise plots of the three (or multiple) variables can allow us to potentially identify dependencies of these variables while marginalising the others.

 There are more R-packages that contain built-in functions for different multivariate distributions.
 The reader is encouraged to explore these further.